 Every course at JCU has a designated First Year Experience Coordinator (FYEC) who is an academic staff member that teaches commencing students and understands the challenges new students often face when transitioning into university.
 Your FYEC can provide advice about your course, support service referrals, and strategies for success in your studies.

 Offers free after-hours online support for all JCU students, including academic assistance to help with a question, or with a writing task in less than 24 hours.
 With Studiosity Connect Live, you can chat with a tutor, draw graphs or write equations onto the interactive graph paper, or upload a file for discussion.
 Live tutors are available from 3 pm-12 am Sunday to Friday.
 With Studiosity Writing Feedback you can log in any time you like 24/7 for help with English, writing and referencing.
 Studiosity is available through LearnJCU subject sites.
-Go to the Tools area of your subject site and select the Studiosity link.
+Go to the Books & Tools area of your subject site and select the Studiosity link.

 Students who are undertaking postgraduate study are also encouraged to visit the Postgraduate Student Resources page for a variety of information and support services specific to advanced studies.